VavrovKamarat/Frinx-docs/FRINX_ODL_Distribution/Carbon/Operations_Manual/running-frinx-odl-after-activation.md

 This page describes how you can operate the Frinx ODL distribution in different modes.
 The commands have been tested in CentOS, Ubuntu 16.04 and Ubuntu 18.04.

-*Note that Frinx ODL needs approximately 3 minutes to startup and shutdown.
-To maintain system integrity, **please do not interrupt the startup and shutdown processes** within this time.*
+Note: Frinx ODL needs approximately 3 minutes to startup and shutdown.

+To maintain system integrity, **please do not interrupt the startup and shutdown processes** within this time.

-*In the event of interruption, the initial state can be restored by entering the following commands from a terminal within your Frinx ODL main directory.
-The first command forcibly kills the Frinx ODL karaf process; the second command cleans certain directories:*
+In the event of interruption, the initial state can be restored by entering the following commands from a terminal within your Frinx ODL main directory.

+**First** command forcibly kills the Frinx ODL karaf process
+**Second** command cleans certain directories:

 ```
 kill -9 $(pgrep  -o -f  karaf)